miohtama/hiring-tools-stackoverflow-github/README.md

 This script will scrape user profile data from StackOverflow.
-It uses Google Spreadsheet for both input and output.
+It uses Google Spreadsheet for both input (profile links) and output (reputation value).
-It mainly works around Google Spreadsheet internal `IMPORTXML` scraping limitations.
+It mainly works around Google Spreadsheet internal `IMPORTXML` scraping limitations (throttle), plus does a lot of normalisation and cleaning that you cannot do in a spreadsheet.

+We use [gspread](https://github.com/burnash/gspread) and bunch of well-known Python ecosystem libraries.

+# Input

+User give links to their StackOverflow.com profiles.
+The challenge is the following

+* Some users enter crap when they do not have a profile.
+Fo idea how this is possible, because the job description was published for SO.com users only.

+* There are story links like  https://stackoverflow.com/users/story/5038322

+* There are CV links like https://stackoverflow.com/users/story/12861492?view=Cv and https://stackoverflow.com/cv/dougmolina

+We need to normalise all this.

-# Get credentials
+# Get Google service account credentials

 Use Signed credentials (Service account).
-[It is like 100 unnecessary steps](https://gspread.readthedocs.io/en/latest/oauth2.html#using-signed-credentials).
+[It is like 100 steps to hell to get one](https://gspread.readthedocs.io/en/latest/oauth2.html#using-signed-credentials).

 The resulting `service-accont.json` file should look like: